itsTheFae/MusicBot/README.md

 This fork contains changes that may or may not be merged into upstream.
 Cherry-picking (or otherwise copying) is welcome should you feel inclined.
-Here is a list of changes made so far, with most reccent first:
+Here is a list of changes made so far, with most recent first:

 - Ensure source code complies with mypy checks, and fix various bugs on the way. *[ongoing]*
 - Complete overhaul of ytdl information extraction and several player commands, performance focused.